cheesoup/GRPH/about.md

 My full name's Christopher Miguel Carin.
 I'm a fourth year Graphic Design student at OCADU.
 This is my blog where I write nonsense about my Graphic Design Workshop.
 Other than discord, I don't really use social media so the best way contact me is probably there.

 My end goal for this project revolves around building some sort of digital musical instrument on embedded hardware.
 Currently, I'm trying to do so by working with a [Bela](http://bela.io/) development board.
+I have a to do list for this project **[here](todo)**.

 I like computers and synthesizers and stuff I guess.